pycontribs/python-vagrant/README.md

 ## Requirements

-- Vagrant 1.4 or greater (currently tested with 1.7.2).
+- Vagrant 2.2 or greater.
 Using the latest version of Vagrant is strongly recommended.
 - Vagrant requires VirtualBox, VMWare, or another supported provider.
-- Python 2.7 (the only version this package has been tested with.) or Python 3.3 or higher.
+- Python 3.8 or newer.
 - The Sahara gem for Vagrant is optional.
 It will allow you to use `SandboxVagrant`.